-Dockside parting scenes were popular pictorial subjects during the 1850s.
-The most famous of these was a picture by Henry Nelson O'Neill, exhibited at the Royal Academy in 1857, entitled 'Eastwood Ho August 1857'.
+Dockside parting scenes were popular subjects during the 1850s.
+The most famous of these was a picture by Henry Nelson O'Neill (1817 - 1880), exhibited at the Royal Academy in 1857, entitled 'Eastwood Ho'.
 It showed soldiers leaving for India after the Indian Mutiny.
-An engraving after O'Neill's picture was published in 1860 and may have part-prompted Lee's choice of subject.
+The picture was displayed in Liverpool in 1857, and an engraving after it was published in 1860.
+These may have prompted Lee's choice of subject.